 \subsection{Numerical examples of shrinkage}

 In this section, we present representative examples of correlation matrices appearing in our analysis.
 For concreteness, we consider the correlation matrices for the two-point functions $C_{D_s}^{P}(t)$ and $C_K^P(t, \bm{0})$ (cf.\ \cref{eq:c2_heavy_P,eq:c2_light_P}) associated with the $D_s$ and $K$ mesons on the physical-mass $a\approx 0.06\fm$ ensemble.
-The eigenvalue spectra associated with the correlation matrices are shown in \cref{fig:shrinkage_spectra}, for raw data, nonlinear shrinkage, linear shrinkage with $\lambda=0.1$, and an SVD cut of $10^{-3}$ The raw spectra, shown in blue, span a range of roughly eight orders of magnitude.
+The eigenvalue spectra associated with the correlation matrices are shown in \cref{fig:shrinkage_spectra}, for raw data, nonlinear shrinkage, linear shrinkage with $\lambda=0.1$, and an SVD cut of $10^{-3}$. \footnote{ Some freedom exists in the implementation of an SVD cut.
+One possibilty is setting to zero all eigenvalues below some threshold.
+Instead, the method used for comparison in this appendix compares all the eigenvalues to the largest eigenvalue, $\lambda_{\rm max}$.
+All eigenvalues below the threshold \texttt{svdcut}$\times \lambda_{\rm max}$ are replaced by this value.
+Theoretical and practical aspects of this convenction for SVD cuts are described in Ref.~\cite{Dowdall:2019bea}. } The raw spectra, shown in blue, span a range of roughly eight orders of magnitude.
 (In fact, not displayed are the last few eigenvalues, which are consistent with zero at double precision).
 For the given parameter choices, linear shrinkage and the SVD cut give similar results.
 With nonlinear shrinkage, the shape of the small-eigenvalue region of the spectrum retains some of its original curvature.
 In the case of the kaon (left in \cref{fig:shrinkage_spectra}), the small eigenvalues from nonlinear shrinkage vary by approximately an order of magnitude over the region where they are roughly constant for linear shrinkage and SVD cut.